 - Contribute to research and development in novel or enhanced prevention, treatment, and eradication programs. programs

 All graduates also achieve the core and cross-cutting competencies for Pitt Public Health MPH students.

 - 42 credits, including coursework, practicum experience, and a written thesis or essay.
 This concentration also has the option for laboratory research.

 - Foundational public health courses

-- Public health practicum experience
+- On-site public health practicum experience

 Full program information: